How To Boost Mental Well Being of Seniors

 Healthy Diet

-Eating a healthy and balanced diet is important for both the physical and mental wellbeing.
+Eating a healthy and balanced diet is important for both the physical and mental well being.

 Malnutrition can make seniors vulnerable to a variety of chronic health conditions which can impact their mental health negatively.
 It also increases the risk of other health conditions like heart disease and diabetes.